metarmask/teardown/README.md

     cargo run --release --package teardown-converter

 ## Known issues
-* Rotation fails for shapes which are rotated on three axes.
 * Wheels are placed at the centers of vehicle bodies.
 * Specific attributes of the following entities are not added to the editor XML:
   * Wheel